 I once heard a prominent radio personality, who was also a physician, remark that after suffering a heart attack, he realized that he should never eat any nuts again.
-Nuts were the problem in his mind and there is no such thing as “healthy nuts.”
+Nuts were the problem in his mind and according to him, there is no such thing as “healthy nuts.”

 This surprised me because of all the dietary changes that would prevent heart disease, I had never considered eliminating nuts as a key factor.
 While it is true that nuts are high in fat, it is mostly what we call the “good fat” and as long as you are not allergic to tree nuts (or peanuts), you should be able to include them in moderation in a healthy diet.